ABOUT THE CENTER

 ABOUT THE CENTER’S DIRECTOR

-Steven Youngblood is the founding director of the Center for Global Peace Journalism in Parkville, MO, where he is also a communications and peace studies professor.
-He has organized and taught peace journalism seminars and workshops in 33 countries around the world.
+Steven Youngblood is the director of the Center for Global Peace Journalism in Parkville, MO.
+He has organized and taught peace journalism seminars and workshops in 32 countries around the world.
+He is also director of education for the organization Making Peace Visible.Making Peace Visible.

 Youngblood is a three-time J. William Fulbright Scholar (Moldova 2023-24, Azerbaijan 2007, Moldova 2001), and author of Peace Journalism: Principles and Practices (Routledge/Taylor and Francis-2016) and Professor Komagum (2013).
 He edits The Peace Journalist magazine, and writes and produces the Peace Journalism Insights blog.
 He has been recognized for his contributions to world peace by the U.S. State Department, Rotary International, the United Nations Association of Greater Kansas City, and the World Peace Forum/Schengen Peace Foundation, which is awarding him the 2020-21 Luxembourg Peace Prize.